 Nitrate - Samples are taken annually on groundwater sources and every quarter on surface water sources.
 Sources of contamination include runoff from fertilizer use, leaching from septic tanks, sewage, and erosion of natural deposits.
-The 01-10-2021 test for nitrate detected nitrate at 0.613 mg/L.
+The 02-16-2022 test for nitrate detected nitrate at 0.627 mg/L.

 Radiological - One representative sample is taken every nine (9) years.
 A likely source of contamination is decay and erosion of natural deposits.
-Radionuclides were last tested in 2013.
+Radionuclides were tested in 2022; none of the radionuclides exceeded regulatory limits.

 Synthetic Organic Contaminants (SOC's) including Pesticides and Herbicides - Samples are taken at each groundwater source every 3 years.
 Sources of contamination include discharge from chemical factories, leaching of certain soils, leaching from insecticides, and runoff from herbicides.
 Pine Grove has applied for and has been granted a waiver for some of the SOCs on the groundwater source because this source is not as susceptible to contamination.
 As with most SOC waivers in the Black Hills, this waiver was rescinded in 2005.
-SOC's were sampled and tested in 2019; no SOC's were detected in the 2019 SOC testing.
-Testing for SOCs is scheduled again for 2022.
+SOC's were sampled and tested in 2022; no SOC's were detected in 2022.
+Testing for SOCs is scheduled again for 2025.

 Total Trihalomethanes (TTHM) - One representative sample taken annually for groundwater.
 Surface water is sampled quarterly.
 The source of contamination is the by-product of drinking water chlorination.
 Pine Grove is not required to test for trihalomethanes because we do not chlorinate the water at this time.
-A voluntary TTHM test was conducted in January 2021 to ascertain any TTHM concentrations during chlorination activities due to a bacteria sample failure.
+A voluntary TTHM test was conducted in January 2021 to ascertain any TTHM concentrations during chlorination activities.
 This test showed a TTHM concentration of <2.00 ppb.
 The highest level of TTHM that is allowed in drinking water (the "MCL") is 80 ppb.